Hereditary Hemorrhagic Telangiectasia

 Doctors stop the episode of bleeding and may give iron supplements or blood transfusions if the person has anemia.

-Some patients have abnormal connections between an artery and a vein (arteriovenous fistula).
-If this artifical connection is in a lung, blood passes through the lungs without receiving enough oxygen.
+Some people have abnormal connections between an artery and a vein (arteriovenous fistula).
+Arteriovenous fistulas that develop in the brain or spinal cord may cause seizures or paralysis and those that occur in the liver may cause liver failure or heart failure.
+If this artificial connection is in a lung, blood passes through the lungs without receiving enough oxygen.
 The person may be short of breath, feel tired, or have skin that appears bluish.
-An arteriovenous fistula in the brain may result in a stroke or transient ischemic attack.
-Arteriovenous fistulas that develop in the brain or spinal cord may cause seizures or paraylsis and those that occur in the liver may cause liver failure or heart failure.
+An arteriovenous fistula in the lung also may allow small clots to go to the brain, resulting in a stroke or transient ischemic attack.

 Doctors usually make the diagnosis after an examination reveals the typical dilated blood vessels on the face, around the mouth, and on the fingers and toes.
-Sometimes doctors need imaging tests to examine the digestive and urinary tracts.
+Sometimes doctors need imaging tests to examine the brain, lungs, liver, or intestine for the presence of abnormal blood vessels.
 If the diagnosis still is not clear, genetic testing is available and reveals mutations in 80% of people.

 At puberty and at the end of adolescence, doctors screen people with family members who have arteriovenous fistulas.
 Screening usually consists of imaging of the lungs, liver, and brain.